anapremovic/Fitbit/README.md

   - [Plotly][Plotly-url]
 3) Once you've completed the steps above, change your directory to the root folder and run the command ``streamlit run scripts/fitbit_app.py``.
 This will start the dashboard and open it up on your local machine.

-## Usage
+## Project Structure

-This folder contains the visualizations and Streamlit code to display our Fitbit dashboard.
-The *diagrams* folder holds Plotly charts containing certain charts pertaining to the page it is attached to (e.g. exercise diagrams show Plotly charts about exercise, health diagrams show Plotly charts about a user's health, etc.).

-The ``[page_name]_page.py`` files contain the pages the user can navigate to on the dashboard, and our ``fitbit_app.py`` file contains the global configuration for the dashboard.
+- The `scripts` directory contains `database.py` which contains database connection and all SQL queries, and fitbit_app.py which contains the global configuration for the Streamlit dashboard.
+- The `scripts/diagrams` directory contains functions which generate Plotly diagrams pertaining to each dashboard page.
+- The `scripts/app_pages` directory contains files to place the Plotly diagrams on each dashboard page.

 ## Notes